simplecrawler/simplecrawler/README.markdown

 	Defaults to true.
 *	`crawler.stripWWWDomain` -
 	Or go even further and strip WWW subdomain from requests altogether!
+*	`crawler.stripQuerystring` -
+	Specify to strip querystring parameters from URLs.
+Defaults to false.
 *	`crawler.discoverResources` -
 	Use simplecrawler's internal resource discovery function.
 Defaults to true.
 	(switch it off if you'd prefer to discover and queue resources yourself!)
+*	`crawler.discoverRegex` -
+	Array of regex objects that simplecrawler uses to discover resources.
 *	`crawler.cache` -
 	Specify a cache architecture to use when crawling.
 Must implement `SimpleCache` interface.